aiven/aiven-docs/docs/products/caching/howto/manage-ssl-connectivity.md

 connection.
 :::

-When SSL is in use, HAProxy terminates SSL connections before forwarding them to Aiven for Caching.
-The HAProxy connection timeout is set to 300 seconds (5 minutes) by default, which prevents idle connections from staying open too long.
+HAProxy terminates SSL connections before forwarding them to Aiven for Caching.
+The HAProxy connection timeout is set to 300 seconds (5 minutes) by default, preventing idle connections from staying open too long.

 ## Allow plain-text connections